-My work is heavily influenced by the beautiful part of the world in which I live - Sydney’s northern beaches.
+My mixed media painted artwork is heavily influenced by the beautiful part of the world in which I live - Sydney’s northern beaches.

 I represent the natural and the man-made of the waterways: weatherworn pebbles & stones from the waters edge or depths and the aged built structures within that environment – piers, jetties, boardwalks, swimming enclosures.
 Planks of wood with water flowing beneath, the surge of the ocean, organic shapes and the patterns of sand & sea – I’m drawn to the aged beauty that time wears on these surfaces and that these things are perpetual, timeless and certain.